Discover some of our sharks!

 See Grey Nurse Sharks Up Close

 SEA LIFE Sunshine Coast is the only place in Queensland where you can see Grey Nurse Sharks.
 Pop in for a visit and meet our resident Sunshine Coast sharks, Pallas, Patches and Huey.
 Nothing phases Huey, you'll see him cruising around the oceanarium without a care in the world.
 Pallas can be easily recognised by her droopy dorsal fin and Patches by his lazy jaw.
 So, you will see Patches swimming round with his mouth open, baring his teeth, quite often.

 With a visit to our underwater world, you can experience sharks swimming all around you in our 80m ocean tunnel.
 It is the best way to get up close to not only Grey Nurse Sharks but also Sandbar Whalers (the biggest coastal shark in the world) and Wobbegong Sharks.

 - Price includes a Digi Photo Pass with 8 digital photos – valued at $26!

 - Save up to 20% when booking online at least one day in advance on weekdays and outside school holidays

 - Book a day and time to guarantee entry - you will gain entry within half an hour of your designated time slot!

-- Book online to save up to 20% outside school holidays
+- Pre-book online to save up to 20% weekdays and outside school holidays

 - Enjoy 12 months unlimited entry to SEA LIFE Sunshine Coast Aquarium